wusinyee/SYW-Portfolio-v2023/RPMswithDjango.md

 - Deploy the Django application to a production environment.
 - Utilize web servers like Nginx or Apache to serve the application.
 - Consider using platforms like Heroku, AWS, or DigitalOcean for hosting and deployment.

+## Notes

+1. The models.py file defines the database models for the Risk Portfolio Management System.
+It comprises models for Portfolio, Asset, Risk, and Transaction.
+Each model represents a table in the database and defines the fields and relationships between them.
+2. The urls.py file defines the URL routing for the different views in the system.
+Each URL pattern is mapped to a corresponding view class from the views.py file.
+3. The views.py file contains the implementation of the views for the Risk Portfolio Management System.
+These views handle requests, interact with the models, and render templates to display data or receive user input.
+The views are built as Django's class-based views, which provide a straightforward way to organize and reuse code.
+4. The templates folder contains HTML templates that define the structure and layout of the web pages.
+Each template corresponds to a specific view and includes placeholders for dynamic data that is rendered by the Django templating engine.
+5. The authentication and authorization mechanisms of Django are used to handle user registration, login, and session management.
+Users can only access and modify their own portfolios, assets, risks, and transactions, ensuring data privacy and security.
+6. Business logic and calculations specific to risk assessment and portfolio analysis can be implemented within the views or helper functions.
+These calculations can involve risk types, severity assessments, portfolio performance metrics, and other relevant calculations.
+7. Unit tests can be written to ensure the functionality and reliability of the system.
+Django's testing framework or third-party libraries like pytest can be used to write and run these tests.
+8. Deployment involves hosting the Django application in a production environment.
+Web servers like Nginx or Apache can be used to serve the application, and platforms like Heroku, AWS, or DigitalOcean can be utilized for hosting and deployment.